Kedoodle/kedoodle.github.io/notes/linkedin-learning/2021-02-17-learning-kubernetes.md

 Minikube is a simple way to get a lightweight cluster running on a local machine - it creates a virtual machine and deploys a single-node cluster.

 A pod is the simplest unit in the Kubernetes world, representing a process running on the cluster.
 The pod includes your Docker application container or containers, storage, **a unique IP**, and a configuration of how the container should run.
 You can create, deploy, and delete pods.
 Pods are designed to be ephemeral and disposable.
 It is advised to use higher-level controllers, e.g deployments, instead of pods directly.
 Pods have many states throughout their lifecycle - `Pending`, `Running`, `Succeeded`, `Failed`, or `CrashLoopBackOff`.
-# **Nodes and Pods**

-A node is a worker machine within the cluster.
-It can be a physical or virtual machine.
-Each node must have a `kubelet` process, `kube-proxy` process, container runtime, and a process like Supervisord which can restart components.
-When using Kubernetes in production, the recommendation is to have at least three nodes within the cluster.

-Minikube is a simple way to get a lightweight cluster running on a local machine - it creates a virtual machine and deploys a single-node cluster.

-A pod is the simplest unit in the Kubernetes world, representing a process running on the cluster.
-The pod includes your Docker application container or containers, storage, ****a unique IP****, and a configuration of how the container should run.
-You can create, deploy, and delete pods.
-Pods are designed to be ephemeral and disposable.
-It is advised to use higher-level controllers, e.g deployments, instead of pods directly.
-Pods have many states throughout their lifecycle - `Pending`, `Running`, `Succeeded`, `Failed`, or `CrashLoopBackOff`.

 # Controllers